techqueria/website/.github/CONTRIBUTING.md

 - [Todo](https://github.com/apps/todo) creates new issues based on actionable comments in your code
 - [Top Issues](https://probot.github.io/apps/topissues/) labels issues with the most "+1" emoji reactions
 - [Unfurl Links](https://probot.github.io/apps/unfurl-links/) adds context to the links shared in discussions
-- [WaffleBot](https://github.com/apps/wafflebot) automatically updates the status of our work
 - [Welcome](https://probot.github.io/apps/welcome/) welcomes new users
 - [Work In Progress](https://probot.github.io/apps/wip/) prevents merging of pull requests with "WIP" in the title